Cleobuttera

 1. Once the cinnamon twist roll is baked, remove from the oven, then immediately drizzle with the cream cheese glaze.
 Allow to cool for a few minutes, then serve but unwinding the swirl and cutting individual sized pieces of it.
 Serve warm.
 Leftovers can be placed in an airtight container and warmed up in the microwave.

-**The make the bread in advance, prepare the dough, coat and shape up until Step 6, then cover well and refrigerate overnight.
+2. Make ahead tip!
+If you'd like to make this in advance, prepare the dough, coat and shape up until Step 6, then cover well and refrigerate overnight.
 It will rise slightly in the fridge and maybe even fully.
 About an hour before you plan to bake it, take it out of the fridge and place in the warm environment explained above to finish rising and double in size.
 Proceed with Step 9.

 Idea inspired by Inspired By Charm who adapted it from Seasons & Suppers.